Scolavisa/TickTackTimer/readme.md

 look and feel.
 However, it is designed to be used on mobile devices.
 By using the internal microphone you should need no external hardware beyond your telephone.

-When you first start the app, it will most likely ask you if it is allowed to use the microphone.
+When you first start the app, you will likely need to allow it to use the microphone of your device.